A strong eCommerce marketing strategy is essential if you want to reach more customers and make more sales.

 Instagram, Facebook, and TikTok each offer their own in-app shopping features.
 Basically, you integrate your social media page with your online store and can tag your products in social media posts.
 When a user taps on your product link, they are taken straight to a product page.

 This strategy allows you to increase your sales channels and optimize the way you use social media to market your eCommerce store.
+However, you must prioritize utmost security practices, including VPN usage during integration to prevent hackers from stealing your login details and other crucial data.

 It’s best to sell low to mid-priced items on social media, as most people will use these channels for quick impulse buys.
 If you’re selling high ticket items, selling on social media may not be as effective.